 Party or relevant jurisdiction Canada Title of project River and extended estuary acoustic tracking of Atlantic salmon (Salmo salar) kelts and bright salmon Objective of research project To track and document migratory behaviour of Atlantic salmon kelts as they leave the river for the open ocean and bright salmon at they return to rivers; To identify possible critical habitat sites utilized by kelts and bright salmon during their migration; To examine the mortality rates of kelts and brigh salmon during migration.
-Brief description of research project The population of Atlantic salmon in the LaHave River on the Atlantic coast of Nova Scotia has been in decline in the 1990s and continues to decline because of low marine survival of both smolts and post-spawning adult salmon (kelts).
+Brief description of research The population of Atlantic salmon in the LaHave River on the project Atlantic coast of Nova Scotia has been in decline in the 1990s and continues to decline because of low marine survival of both smolts and post-spawning adult salmon (kelts).
 Reasons could include poor physiological condition, interference with migration or increased predation.
 In this study acoustic tags and receivers are being used to provide evidence on the migration, timing and fate of migrating adult salmon.
 Thirty kelts were captured and implanted with the acoustic tags, including 5 tags that transmit depth data.
 Continuous recording acoustic receivers have been placed in the river 15 km above tide to 24 km below tide at the outer limits of the estuary to monitor the passage of tagged fish.
 Active searches were also used to locate marine summer holding habitat and to locate missing tags that may indicate mortalities.
 The array remained in place from May to October.
 Environmental data were also collected at each receiver location on a periodic basis and temperature was continuously recorded at some receiver locations.
 Dates during which research took place 2006 - 2008 Area in which research took place LaHave River, and estuary, Lunenburg, Nova Scotia, Northwest Atlantic Ocean, Canada.
-44°23' N, 64°32' W Estimated number and weight of salmon retained N/A Resources Estimated cost of the research project Number of participating £30,000 per annum.
-Project is funded by Fisheries and Oceans Canada, LaHave River Salmon Association and affiliates.
-Three scientists from DFO Maritimes Region.
-Also one graduate scientists student and scientist from Acadia University, Wolfville Nova Scotia, Canada.
-Name and e-mail address of coordinating scientist in charge of project Peter G. Amiro AmiroP@mar.dfo-mpo.gc.ca A Jamie F. Gibson GibsonAJF@mar.dfo-mpo.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel N/A
+44°23' N, 64°32' W Estimated number and weight of salmon retained N/A Resources Estimated cost of the £30,000 per annum.
+Project is funded by Fisheries and Oceans research project Canada, LaHave River Salmon Association and affiliates.
+Number of participating scientists Three scientists from DFO Maritimes Region.
+Also one graduate student and scientist from Acadia University, Wolfville Nova Scotia, Canada.
+Name and e-mail address Peter G. Amiro of coordinating scientist in AmiroP@mar.dfo-mpo.gc.ca charge of project A Jamie F. Gibson Details of research GibsonAJF@mar.dfo-mpo.gc.ca N/A vessels, e.g. name, IV/A registration, call sign and description of vessel